Loader gif

 Step 3: Report half of your self-employment tax as an adjustment to income on your tax return (Form 1040).

 Your total SE tax is reported on Form 1040 in the “Other Taxes” section.
 You can claim 50% of self-employment tax owed as a tax deduction.
-This reduces your adjusted gross income (AGI) and the amount of income tax you owe.
+This reduces your adjusted gross income (AGI) and the amount of you owe.

 Following our previous example, you’d take the number you got in step two ($14,129.55) and multiply it by 50% (0.5).
 In this instance, your reported adjustment to income would be $7,064.78.